halilozercan/compose-richtext/docs/richtext-ui.md

 ## [`BasicRichText`](../api/richtext-ui/com.halilibo.richtext.ui/-basic-rich-text.html)

 Richtext UI does not depend on Material artifact of Compose.
-Design agnostic API allows anyone to adopt RichText UI and its extensions like Markdown to their own design and typography systems.
+Design agnostic API allows anyone to adopt Richtext UI and its extensions like Markdown to their own design and typography systems.
 Hence, just like `foundation` and `material` modules of Compose, this library also names the building block with `Basic` prefix.